 - Use a tripod, remote, and have extra batteries on hand.
 Similar to our tips for astrophotography, you’ll need to bring some extra gear to ensure your camera is stable and has enough power in the cold winter air.

-Other questions?
-We are happy to answer questions about seeing the northern lights in Norway in the comments.
+Have other questions about seeing the northern lights in Norway?
+Let us know in the comments.

 Featured photo by Davide Gabino via Flickr